 You and your spouse will have to prepare an autobiography for yourself.
 The purpose of autobiographical statements for adoption is for the adoption professionals to get to know you.

-The adoption agency wants to learn more about the future adoptive parent.
-You may share your background, your childhood & family experiences, your successes & failures, your outlook on life, your hobbies & passions, your role in the community, your routine, and many more.
+You might share your background, your childhood and family experiences, your successes and failures, your outlook on life, your hobbies and passions, your role in the community, your routine, and many more.

 Autobiographical statements in some agencies have packets filled with questions regarding your life from childhood to adulthood to parenthood and previous marriages if needed.
 You may use these questions as a guide for your autobiography.